 TOP LEFT Florat of Arthur Hen Adams and Afred Francis Hill, witer and composer of Hinemo OP RIGHT Programme over for Hinemoa, 1896.
-H LICONOCK TURBULL LIBRARY.
-TO THE A OPERA 1880 OF FROST Manic historian John Manafeld Thorszon tried to find an answer to the of why the correspons's results had continually expensed itself in the st nearly too, years before - but of the Buspons housels conquered risk in Thomson thought it sad that Hill had taken this training from the small leipzig as the final revelation of musical wistori.
-He bomanned Hill's top Vacontin mentimerally, but he cockide find a competing posons for Hill you with the second state of the second state of the second second second to Vacontin mentimerally, the he cockide find a competing posons for Hill you will be second to the second se By contrast, Victor Peters in Christchurch was a New Zealand-born conductor will did pick up on changes happening overseas.
-The late Romantic style, still dominant and poor, up of contager aspecting overdeals, in sets to television, which contains an advantage of the works sharing as an computational littering and pures.
-With the Christicharch, Harmonic Solven, he toolded Scholeberg and other demanding composers with the creating and enforced immange are useful to contain the creating and enforced immanges the difficulties of their marks under the sky dish's fell list.
-Christicharch audiences the containing the difficulties of their marks under the sky dish's fell list.
-Christicharch audiences the containing to his content, and Parters series of the recogniged in the process.
-But the appearations of recent temporars works in programmes of considerat chosin such as this work of search temporars works in programmes of conditions choice so that the content of the conte The inemized conservation of the chemic work of the seem in the special $\nabla \Phi$.
-Clean Bordery is to the other bord to the services of an entermoty conductor, plus Manghus Barmen, because the cheir's commitme insidered and selecting cowers much Enternal, who has done to the Not Zubalen form ling land selecting cowers much Enternal, when the case to Not Zubalen form ling land particularly, considering the unabsentance, even border, represents that particularly, considering the unabsentance, even border, represents that committee constantly, done, like neighbor all works of the land on you superin the $i \neq i p - a$ prip because he was view of the correctly more indensities and versule arrangement of the land of the land A much more conservative musician who went along with the committee's music selection policy was appointed in 1917 and remained director for 30 years, foreight of collin Matora, known a Cellin, was a boyechescal and open conductor in the city and life word preferences were for open anther than cheral music.
-He, life meet of this predocumen, had also come from Bugland.
-He had played violin preferenceshifty from the large of 31 and had been densy or on descript our debt before the Lecture Stephenson Wichman.
+H LEVANCE THREULL LERARY.
+TO THE A CREAT SIDE OF FROST Manic historian John Manafeld Thorszon tried to find an answer to the of why the correspons's results had continually expensed itself in the st nearly too, years before - but of the Buspons housels composer of his Thomson thought it sad that Hill had taken this training from the manda Leipzig as the final revelation of musical wistori.
+He bomanned Hill's impo-Vatorian mentimerality, but he colcide tital competing posons for Hilling so.
+By contrast, Victor Peters in Christchurch was a New Zealand-born conductor will did pick up on changes happening overseas.
+The late Romantic style, still dominant and poor, up of contages respecting overdeals, in sets to technical, with all contained and contained and poor of contained and poor of contained and poor.
+With the Cheincharch, Harmonic Society, he tackled Scholeberg and other demanding composers with the creating and efforts contained and poor of contained and contained The inemized conservation of the chemic work of the seem in the special $\nabla \Phi$.
+Clean Bordery is to the other bord to the services of an entermoty conductor, plus Manghus Barmen, because the cheir's commitme insidered and selecting cowers much Enternal, who has done to the Not Zubale from Biglind selecting cowers much Enternal, who has come to Not Zubale from Biglind selecting constraints, and the properties of the Not Zubale from Biglind particularly, considering the unabsentence, even better, represents outside commitme constants, whose the constraints are submitted to the properties of the proper A much more conservative musician who went along with the committee's music selection policy was appointed in 1917 and remained director for 30 years, foreight of a first Maston, known as Cellin, was a love exchangal and open conductor in the eldy and life word preferences were for opera maker than cheral music.
+He, like most of this predocumen, had also come from Bugland.
+He had played violin preferenceshifty from the large of 31 and had been densy or operator of the Leisters Expendency Christian.